unbrokencivilization/unbrokencivilization/README.md

 </div>

 <h1 align="center">Ibrohim Ruzmetov</h1>
-<h3 align="center">Full Stack Developer | AI & ML engineer</h3>
+<h3 align="center">Full Stack Developer | AI & Data Scientist</h3>

 ---

 <p align="center">
   Greetings!
 I'm Ibrohim Ruzmetov, a dedicated Full Stack Developer with a deep passion for crafting robust and scalable web applications.
-My expertise extends to ML and AI, where I focus on extracting meaningful insights and building intelligent solutions.
+My expertise extends to ML and Data Science, where I focus on extracting meaningful insights and building intelligent solutions.
 My journey, including studies in BSc, MBA at WSEI, fuels my drive to solve complex problems and innovate.
 I believe in leveraging technology's full potential to create a smarter, more impactful future.
 I'm always seeking new challenges and collaborative opportunities to make a significant contribution.
 </p>

 <div align="center">